iShares Core UK Gilts UCITS ETF

 IGLTBondAI Summary

-iShares Core UK Gilts UCITS ETF (IGLT) is showing an interesting divergence
+iShares Core UK Gilts UCITS ETF (IGLT) is in a relatively unremarkable position right now

 Market Positioning